 As of December 8, 2020, 14,817,854 ordinary shares were issuable pursuant to the exercise of warrants, with exercise prices ranging from \$1.25 to \$118.75 per warrant, issued in private and registered offerings of ordinary shares and warrants in November 2016, November 2018, February 2019, April 2019, June 2019, February 2020, July 2020 and December 2020.
 There were also 6,679 ordinary shares issuable pursuant to the exercise of warrants granted to Kreos in connection with the Loan Agreement in January and December 2016, with an exercise price that is now set to \$7.50 per warrant.
 For more information, see "Part I, Item 2.
 Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Loan Agreement with Kreos and Related Warrant to Purchase Ordinary Shares" and "Part I, Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Equity Raises", in each case, in our Q3 2020 Form 10-Q
+Management's Discussion and Analysis of Operations-Liquidity and Capital Resources-Loan Agreement with Kreos and Related Warrant to Purchase Ordinary Shares" and "Part I, Item 2.
+Management's Discussion and Analysis of Operations-Liquidity and Capital Resources-Loan Agreement with Kreos and Related Warrant to Purchase Ordinary Shares" and "Part I, Item 2.
+Management's Discussion and Analysis of Operations-Liquidity and Capital Resources-Equity Raises", in each case, in our Q3 2020 Form 10-Q